-The contents of the second book of Chronicles immediately connects to the first book of Chronicles.
+The contents of the second book of the Chronicles immediately connects to the first book of the Chronicles.
 Both books form a whole.
 The history of David, who is mainly mentioned in the first book, and that of Solomon, with whom the second book begins, also form a whole.

 The fact that the two books form a whole can also be seen from the overall layout of the two books: